davidbannon/libqt5pas/README.md

 * In the packaging process, the '1' appears to be merged into the name sometimes.
 Not in the dev version however.

-* This library is called libQt5Pas.so.1.2.10 and has a symlink to libQt5Pas.so.1 built into the packaging.
-BUT Zeljko's code makes two more symlinks (libQt5Pas.so and libQt5Pas.so.1.2) and I will update these packages to comply as soon as I can.
-In the mean time, I believe the extra two symlinks are probably not required but are clearly a good idea.
+* This library is called libQt5Pas.so.1.2.13 and has a symlink to libQt5Pas.so.1 built into the packaging.
+BUT Zeljko's code also makes two more symlinks (libQt5Pas.so and libQt5Pas.so.1.2), maybe a good idea if you are manually installing.